hobovirtual/tmc-sm-quickstart-guide/README.md

 # Tanzu Mission Control - Self Managed Quick Start

 This is for testing and evaluation purposes only.
-This QuickStart guide is intended to install Tanzu Mission Control with minimal requirements..
-For production use cases, please refer to the documentation
+This QuickStart guide is intended to install Tanzu Mission Control with minimal requirements.
+For production use cases, please refer to the official [documentation](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/1.0/tanzumc-sm-install/index-sm-install.html)

-Tanzu Mission Control (aka TMC), VMware Tanzu Mission Control is a centralized hub for simplified, multi-cloud, multi-cluster Kubernetes management.
+Tanzu Mission Control (aka TMC), is a centralized hub for simplified, multi-cloud, multi-cluster Kubernetes management.
 More information can be found [here](https://tanzu.vmware.com/mission-control)

 Tanzu Mission Control has been available to operators as a SaaS offering but is now a deployable application to supported Kubernetes clusters called Tanzu Mission Control Self Managed.
 This enables customers to utilize the fleet-wide management capabilities of Tanzu Mission Control in organizations where SaaS services are restricted, organizations that need complete application control, or air-gapped environments.

-Read more about Tanzu Mission Control Self Managed in the [release blog](https://tanzu.vmware.com/content/blog/vmware-tanzu-mission-control-self-managed-announcement)
+Read more about Tanzu Mission Control Self Managed in the [blog](https://tanzu.vmware.com/content/blog/vmware-tanzu-mission-control-self-managed-announcement)

 But what if you're just looking for a quick and easy installation to test Tanzu Mission Control Self Managed in your lab/test environment?
 Well we got you covered, this quickstart guide will guide you with minimal set of requirements.

-Please note that for Production installation you will need to use the [official documentation](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/1.0/tanzumc-sm-install/index-sm-install.html)

 # Quickstart Introduction
 This guide was tested on Tanzu Kubernetes Grid on vSphere.